 If awarded the scholarship, recipients are required to serve on the KOSA Board in some capacity and to present at the Chapter Share workshop in January.

 Applications are due by Feb 15 annually.
-We post a link to a Google form in the fall.
+Click here to apply.

 A selection committee comprised of the KOSA president, a KOSA board member, and a college/university representative will review all applications.
 The scholarship recipient will be announced at the March workshop.